syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ### Refreshing columns

-The [refreshColumns](https://ej2.syncfusion.com/angular/documentation/api/grid/index-default#refreshcolumns) method of the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can be used to refresh the columns in the grid.
+The [refreshColumns](https://ej2.syncfusion.com/angular/documentation/api/grid/index-default#refreshcolumns) method of the Angular Data Grid can be used to refresh the columns in the grid.
 This method is useful when grid columns need to be updated dynamically based on user actions or data changes.

 ```ts
 this.grid.refreshColumns();